JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/ReadMe.md

 - Write our program in a few different styles that show their pros/cons:
     - Free-based approach
     - Run-based approach
+- Explain our thinking process for how to write a QuickCheck test for our Run-based approach
+- Write an example QuickCheck test for our program

 ## Compilation Instructions

-To run the programs in this folder, copy and paste this into your terminal:
+To run the programs/test in this folder, copy and paste this into your terminal:
 ```bash
 # The Node Readline & Aff folder
 pulp --psc-package run -m ConsoleLessons.ReadLine.Effect